Negative space is the thread that holds an image together.

 It separates the elements in your composition and gives your viewer’s eyes a place to breathe.

-While often forgotten, using negative space is one of the easiest ways you elevate your composition.
+While often forgotten, using negative space is one of the easiest ways you can elevate your composition.

 How and when should you use negative space in your photography?

 In this article, we’ll demystify negative space and show that more is not always more when it comes to photography.